chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 ## Conclusion

 Go is very powerful and leagues faster than really any Python script.
 Now is Go going to replace all of my Python scripts and still allow me to prototype in minutes?
 No. I will still use both where I see fit, but I will use Go where speed is of the essence and if the system is strapped for resources.
-Both languages have their place, and it my projects they are both two of my most powerful tools.
+Both languages have their place, and in my projects they are both two of my most powerful tools.